jldbc/pybaseball/docs/batting_stats_range.md

 # batting_stats_range

-__batting_stats_range(start_dt, end_dt=None)__
+`batting_stats_range(start_dt, end_dt=None)`

-The batting_stats_range function returns batting stats from Baseball Reference, aggregated over a user-defined time range.
+The `batting_stats_range` function returns batting stats from Baseball Reference, aggregated over a user-defined time range.

 ## Arguments
-__start_dt:__ String.
+`start_dt:` String.
 The beginning of the date range you want batting stats for.
 Format: "YYYY-MM-DD".

-__end_dt:__ String.
+`end_dt:` String.
 The end of the date range you want batting stats for.
-If omitted, the funciton will return only data from the start_dt.
+If omitted, the funciton will return only data from the `start_dt`.
 Format: "YYYY-MM-DD".

 ## Examples of valid queries